lc-cbot/workshop-austin/README.md

 > [!TIP]
 > You can download the results of the query in json or csv format

-8. A basic detection rule is created and the event you used as the source is shown at the bottom of the screen.
-This will allow you to test your rule against your desired event
+1. A basic detection rule is created and the event you used as the source is shown at the bottom of the screen

-9. Copy and paste the following YAML into the "Detect" box, replacing the ```IP_LOOKUP_NAME``` field below with the IP lookup you created in [Lab 3: Ingesting Lookups](#lab-3-ingesting-lookups)
+2. Copy and paste the following YAML into the "Detect" box, replacing the ```IP_LOOKUP_NAME``` field below with the IP lookup you created in [Lab 3: Ingesting Lookups](#lab-3-ingesting-lookups)
 ```
 event: NETWORK_CONNECTIONS
 op: lookup